Facebook transcribes your conversations

 Of course you may think that since the data were anonymous, there is no problem.
 The problem is that the companies did not initially inform the end users.

-Secondly, we should emphasize the fact that user conversations were listened to by real people, and there is a big difference between a computer listening to a and a real person.
+Secondly, we should emphasize the fact that user conversations were heard by real people, and there is a big difference between a computer listening to a conversation and a real person.

 In addition, according to one Publication of The Guardian in late July, Apple officials who analyzed Siri conversations often met "drug deals, medical details and people who had sex“.
 These recordings “were accompanied by user data showing the location, providing contact information, and data from device applications".